lucienimmink/node-mp3stream/README.md

 # Node MP3-Stream

 A simple mp3 streamer / webserver written in JavaScript.
 All you need to run is [Node.js](https://nodejs.org/en/).
+To actually play music please browse to [jsmusicdb](https://www.jsmusicdb.com) and provide credentials as you setup using the instructions below.

 ## Install